LSeixas98/LSeixas98/README.md

 **Tech Lead | Senior Software Engineer | AI & Machine Learning Enthusiast | Full-Stack Developer**

 I'm a software developer from Brazil, studying technology for over **12 years**, with extensive experience in both front-end and back-end development, as well as documentation and prototyping of solutions.
-Throughout my career, I've built, managed, documented, and prototyped dozens of **e-commerce, educational, and administrative systems**, impacting thousands of users—including solutions used by more than **1.5 million** students in Paraná’s public education network.
+Throughout my career, I've built, managed, documented, and prototyped dozens of **e-commerce, educational, content management systems and administrative systems**, impacting thousands of users—including solutions used by more than **1.5 million** students in Paraná’s public education network.

 I truly care about how things are built, not just in code, but in concept.
 Design, to me, means shaping systems with clarity, purpose, and long-term thinking.
 I value well-structured logic, meaningful interfaces, and software that makes sense before a single line is written.